Huixxi/Fast-Py3/README.md

 ## Installation
 Go python official website: https://www.python.org/ to download and install.(If you are using Linux(ubuntu/redhat...) or Mac, there is no need to do so, because python is a build-in software on these platforms.)

+## Python IDE Recommend
+* [PyCharm](https://www.jetbrains.com/pycharm/) is highly recommended.
+It is free(the community version), concise and efficient.
+* [Jupyter Notebook](https://jupyter.org/) is also highly recommended.
+It is fast, lightweight, interactive and efficient.
+You will fall in love with it immediately.

 ## Tutorial Catalogue
 + **Basic Python3**
   * 00 [Introducton][10]